IBM/augmented-reality-powered-interior-decorator/README.md

 <!--Optionally, add flow steps based on the architecture diagram-->
 ## Flow

-1. User opens the mobile application.
+1. User launches the mobile application.
 2. Mobile application requests `IBM Mobile Foundation` for product details.
 3. `IBM Mobile Foundation` fetches the product details from `Cloudant`.
 4. Product details are displayed on the mobile application.